Geometric modular flows in 2d CFT and beyond: Discussion

 When do the modular and physical temperatures coincide?
 Consider parametrizing the Wightman function above in terms of the modular parameter.
 Then, the KMS condition \eqref{eq:definingeq} yields an apparent thermal behaviour: $W(s_1+2\pi i,s_2)=W(s_2,s_1)$.
 In general, this thermality is not physical, since the observer and her clock know nothing about the modular parameter $s$.
 There is, however, a special case where this behavior can be related to physical thermality, namely when the proper time is proportional to the modular parameter, \ie when $\frac{\tau}{s}$ is a constant.
 Using eq.~\eqref{eq:ckv}, this arises precisely when $\xi^\mu$ is a Killing vector field,

 where the final equality holds when $\xi$ is Killing.
 In this case, we then have $\beta=2\pi\frac{\rd\tau}{\rd s} = \beta_{\rm phys}$.
 That is, the modular temperature and the physical temperature experienced by the observer coincide, as with the vacuum Rindler flow.
-Conversely, when the geometric modular flow is described by a general conformal Killing vector, as is the case for the flow \eqref{eq:exponentiated} on the causal diamond, the divergence in eq.~\eqref{eq:divergence} is nonvanishing and hence $\beta \ne \beta_{\mathrm{phys}}$.\footnote{In changing conformal frames, as in section \ref{sec:beyondRindler}, a conformal Killing vector may be transformed into an ordinary Killing field.
-This happened in section \ref{sec:chm}, when conformally mapping the double cone to a hyperbolic spacetime, and below figure \ref{fig:minkpatches}, when conformally mapping the Milne wedge to a hyperbolic spacetime.
-In these situations thermal effects become physical, but only in a particular conformal frame.}
+Conversely, when the geometric modular flow is described by a general conformal Killing vector, as is the case for the flow \eqref{eq:exponentiated} on the causal diamond, the divergence in eq.~\eqref{eq:divergence} is nonvanishing and hence $\beta \ne \beta_{\mathrm{phys}}$.

-We observe that the vacuum flow in the causal diamond has a special feature: the observers are following trajectories of constant acceleration --- see footnote \ref{foot:cspan}.
-For general geometric flows in $2d$ CFTs, this is not the case, so there is no direct interpretation of the observer's experience in terms of a thermal bath at temperature $\frac{1}{\beta_{\mathrm{phys}}}$.
+As an aside, recall that the vacuum flow in the causal diamond has a special feature: the observers are following trajectories of constant acceleration.
+For general geometric flows in $2d$ CFTs, this is not the case, and there is no direct interpretation of the observer's experience in terms of a thermal bath at temperature $\frac{1}{\beta_{\mathrm{phys}}}$.
 One interesting situation is where $\nabla_\mu\xi^\mu$ is small and the observer's experience is approximately thermal.\footnote{In $d=2$, this means $|c'(u) + b'(v)|\ll 1$.
 This condition holds, for example, for the thermal-state flow \eqref{eq:borchers1} in the Rindler wedge whenever $u$ is large and negative, and $v$ is large and positive (compared to $\beta$).}

-Furthermore, even when the observer experiences a thermal bath with $\beta=\beta_{\rm phys}$, our description of the entropy and energy, \eg in eqs.~\eqref{eq:TheEntropy} and \eqref{eq:UnruhEnergyMom}, is only heuristic, since the resulting Unruh temperatures do not describe a CFT plasma with a varying temperature which is in local thermal equilibrium.
+Further, even when the observer experiences a thermal bath with $\beta=\beta_{\rm phys}$, our description of the entropy and energy, \eg in eqs.~\eqref{eq:TheEntropy} and \eqref{eq:UnruhEnergyMom}, is only heuristic, since the resulting Unruh temperatures do not describe a CFT plasma with a varying temperature which is in local thermal equilibrium.
 In order to have local thermal equilibrium, the typical thermal wavelength should be smaller than the length scale over which the temperature is varying.
 By contrast, for example, the vacuum modular flow in the Rindler wedge on the $t=0$ slice has typical thermal wavelength $\lambda \simeq \beta = 2\pi x$, which is of the same order of magnitude of the length scale over which the temperature varies, given by $x$.